Thomas Rhett’s New ‘Life Changes’ Video Features The Three Most Important Girls In His Life

 — Thomas Rhett (@ThomasRhett) July 9, 2018

-The special lyrics to “Life Changes” has Rhett sharing his life as a college age kid to meeting his wife and getting married.
+The special lyrics to “Life Changes” has Rhett sharing his life as a college-age kid to meeting his wife and getting married.
 He sings about how things can change despite what you already have planned for your life.

 “You never know what’s gonna happen.
 You make your plans and you hear God laughin’.
 Life changes, and I wouldn’t change it for the world.”

-Thomas Rhett took time out to take his family to Disney World last month, as previously reported by The Inquisitr.
+Thomas Rhett took time out to take his family to Disney World last month, as previously reported by the Inquisitr.
 They had loads of fun dressing up, meeting Disney princesses, and making memories.

 Will there be more kids in Thomas and Lauren’s future?
-Considering what a family man that Rhett has turned out to be, that is very likely.
+Considering what a family man Rhett has turned out to be, that is very likely.
 The 28-year-old country singer is currently on his “Life Changes” tour through the middle of November.
 It will end before the holidays in London, England.